 Consultation results, e-prescriptions, and appointment reminders delivered via WhatsApp in 4 languages.
 SMS fallback for low-bandwidth and feature phones.

-PathCare and Ampath results delivered directly to patient records via HL7 FHIR.
+FHIR R4 lab integration framework with abnormal flag detection.
 Physicians see results in the same case view — no manual re-entry, no fax.
+Partner adapters (PathCare, Ampath) in progress.

 TB-specific triage pathway with chest X-ray AI analysis and GeneXpert integration — targeting South Africa's world-high TB burden in the communities that need it most.

-Expanded from 5 to all 11 official SA languages — clinical intake, triage, consent flows, and SMS prescriptions.
+Clinical intake, triage, consent flows, and SMS prescriptions in all 11 SA languages.
 Speech-to-text in every language.
 Aafiya now addresses the entire SA population.

 Aafiya's five-layer architecture handles the full clinical workflow — from patient intake to pharmacy delivery — on SA-resident cloud infrastructure (POPIA-compliant).